opensvc/docs.opensvc.com/source/agent.service.creation.rst

 * start with an alpha
 * end with an alphanum

-A service name must be unique in its namespace.
+A name must be unique in its namespace and kind.

 Service Creation Methods
 ========================